Add penalties to a conservation planning problem()

 numeric

-to the main problem objective (e.g., solution cost when the argument to
+penalty that is used to scale the importance of selecting planning units that are spatially clumped together compared to the main problem objective (e.g., solution cost when the argument tox

-has a minimum set objective per add_min_set_objective()
+has a minimum set objective peradd_min_set_objective()

 ).
+Higherpenalty

-values prefer solutions with a higher degree of spatial
+values prefer solutions with a higher degree of spatial clumping, and smallerpenalty

-values prefer solutions with a smaller
+values prefer solutions with a smaller degree of clumping.
+Note that negativepenalty

-solutions that are more spread out.
-This parameter is equivalent to
+values prefer solutions that are more spread out.
+This parameter is equivalent to the boundary length modifier (BLM) parameter in Marxan.- edge_factor

 numeric

-planning unit edges (borders) that do not have any neighboring planning
+proportion to scale planning unit edges (borders) that do not have any neighboring planning units.
+For example, an edge factor of0.5

-Note that this argument must have an element for each zone in the argument
+is commonly used to avoid overly penalizing planning units along a coastline.
+Note that this argument must have an element for each zone in the argument tox

 matrix

-clumping scheme for different zones.
-Each row and column corresponds to a
+object describing the clumping scheme for different zones.
+Each row and column corresponds to a different zone in the argument tox

 NULL

-, data.frame
+, orMatrix

-added to it.
+object with the penalties added to it.

 This function adds penalties to a conservation planning problem